Install CloudBees CD/RO within Kubernetes

 A default values file (values.yaml) is released for each CloudBees CD/RO version that contains all default values for the CloudBees CD/RO server installation as part of the cloudbees-flow Helm chart.
 However, for production environments, there are many project-specific values that must be set in the cloudbees-flow Helm chart according to your project’s implementation.

-Your project-specific values, which are only a subset of the default values, are normally set in a seperate myvalues.yaml.
+Your project-specific values, which are only a subset of the default values, are normally set in a separate myvalues.yaml.
 This has the major advantage of reducing the amount of overall configuration you must track and maintain.

 During installation, you can specify your project-specific myvalues.yaml when running helm install.
 Doing so, overwrites the default values in the values.yaml with the project-specific values in your myvalues.yaml, while still using the default values for items you did not customize.